manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

                    // we try to assign a string value to a variable
                    // of type number.

 As with variable declarations, TypeScript can often infer the return value type of a function.
 Nevertheless, explicitly stating the desired return value type with a type definition is highly recommended.
-This makes it a lot easier to always see at a glance which type a function returns (without it, we would be forced to always read the complete function body, and not all functions are three-liners), and it prevents a whole category of programming errors, because once we declare the expected return type, we cannot mistakenly change the return value of a function to the wrong type without TypeScript preventing us from doing so.
+This makes it a lot easier to always see at a glance which type a function returns (without it, we would be forced to always read and comprehend the complete function body - and not all functions are three-liners), and it prevents a whole category of programming errors, because once we declare the expected return type, we cannot mistakenly change the return value of a function to the wrong type without TypeScript preventing us from doing so.